KManu/herh_kwakwe/README.md

 1. Clone the repository on your PC.
 Make sure you're on the master branch.
 If you already have the repo, do a git pull to get the latest version of the master branch.
 2. Do a git branch to create your own branch to start working.
 Give your branch a name that describes the person working on it, as well as the work being done on the branch.
-3. When you finish, upload your branch by running git pull origin <YOUR_BRANCH_NAME_HERE>
+3. When you finish, upload your branch by running git push origin <YOUR_BRANCH_NAME_HERE>
 4. Create a pull request for your branch.
 To destination branch should be master.
 5. Wait for your changes to be added to the master branch.
 6. Profit